aravind-n/prep/README.md

-# Mise
+# Prep

-Mise-en-place for your computer
+A prep kitchen for your computer

-**mise** is a fast, minimal tool for bootstrapping developer machines with reproducible, version-controlled recipes.
+**prep** is a fast, minimal tool for bootstrapping developer machines with reproducible, version-controlled recipes.

 ## What can I use it for?